 Earlier in his career he served for more than a decade as president of an Atlanta-based corporate communication firm.
 During this time, Atlanta Business Chronicle twice recognized him as the region’s leading crisis management consultant; Business Atlanta (now Georgia Trend) selected him for its list of the “40 Under 40” successful young executives; and Outstanding Atlanta Foundation named him one of the “Ten Outstanding Young People of Atlanta.”

 Dr. Knapp earned a Doctor of Philosophy degree in theology and religious studies at the University of Wales, United Kingdom.
 In 2022, the University chose Dr. Knapp as one of 200 outstanding alumni of the last 200 years to feature in a collection of short biographies celebrating the 200th anniversary, or bicentenary, of the university’s historic Lampeter campus.
 Dr. Knapp's biography is listed on the University of Wales, Trinity Saint David website under "Academia."

 Dr. Knapp also holds a Master of Arts degree in theological studies at Columbia Theological Seminary; and a Bachelor of Science degree in urban life with a concentration in communication at Georgia State University.
 He and his wife, Kelly, have five adult children: Amanda, Tracy, Charlie, Mary and Ron.
-They have five grandchildren.
+They have six grandchildren.

 - Ghostwriting and the Ethics of Authenticity